gjwdyk/BigIP-Lab/Certificates/README.md

 Some of the images in the notes are high resolution images.
 Just click the image to show the image in separate tab, or right-click the image and select "Open image in new tab" to have better view of the image.

+Use Big-IP Configuration Utility, go to : System » Certificate Management » Traffic Certificate Management » SSL Certificate List, and create new SSL Certificate.

 ![20190312CreateSelfSignedCertificate.png](20190312CreateSelfSignedCertificate.png)

 Important fields are filled as above, with example of wild-card domain name and the longest possible Lifetime value: